Winter: The Season of the Water Element

 The light of the Zhi can be seen in the shimmering moisture of mineral-laden caves, roots, creatures that crawl beneath the earth, luminous algae and phosphorescent plankton that shine from the darkness of the ocean.
 The realm of the Zhi is the world of karma, the world of unconscious forces that determine the course of our lives.
 Here the light of the spirits wait until the goddess releases them back into the life cycle to nourish new psychic structures.

 When the Zhi is upset we see many of the signs and symptoms of an unbalanced water element or weak, exhausted kidneys & chronic fatigue.

-Spirit level signs – lack of heroism, absolute despair, no hope of ever healing, inability to face fears, trying to always cut corners and find the easy way out, disintegration of the nervous system, spiritual paralysis with inability to move on or take on life.
+Spirit level signs – Lack of heroism, absolute despair, no hope of ever healing, inability to face fears, trying to always cut corners and find the easy way out, the disintegration of the nervous system, spiritual paralysis with the inability to move on or take on life.

 - FACE THE FEAR – Make friends with your fears – sit with them, use internal alchemy to be sensitive, pause and allow the fears to simply just ‘be’ without activating adrenal glands or fight/flight response.
 Sit next to your fears and in small doses make changes that can overcome these fears.

 - LIFESTYLE – Nourishing food, rest, meditation, natural beauty.